gaokanxu/lumos/docs/src/cli/wallets/hardware/index.md

 ---
-title: Using Hardware Wallets in the Solana CLI
+title: Using Hardware Wallets in the Lumos CLI
-pagination_label: "Using Hardware Wallets in the Solana CLI"
+pagination_label: "Using Hardware Wallets in the Lumos CLI"
-sidebar_label: Using in the Solana CLI
+sidebar_label: Using in the Lumos CLI
 sidebar_position: 0
 ---